LLNL/axom/src/axom/mint/docs/sphinx/sections/architecture.rst

 usually defined by the user or application.
 Each block is then subsequently partitioned to multiple domains that are distributed across processing units for parallel computation.
-For example, a sample block and domain decomposition is depicted in :numref:`figs/decomp`.
+For example, a sample block and domain decomposition is depicted in :ref:`the following figure <figs-decomp>`.
 Each of the constituent domains is represented by a corresponding ``mint::Mesh`` instance, which in aggregate define the entire problem domain.

-.. _figs/decomp:
+.. _figs-decomp:
 .. figure:: ../figures/decomp.png
    :align: center
    :scale: 35%